remy/remysharp.com/public/drafts/my-crumble.md

 And it did.

-## On being invincible
+### On being invincible

 This week I squatted 125kg x 5 and something felt wrong.
 My back again.
 My form was good, but obviously something was up.

 My back is not okay.
-I'm not quite back at square one, but I need to acknowledge to myself that I'm not invincible, nor will I *ever* fully repair.
+I'm not quite back at square one, but I need to acknowledge to myself that I'm not invincible, nor will I *ever* fully repaired.
 Ever.

 I look at my body like a machine.
 One I have control of.
 When I programme, I understand the problem, and either work around it, fix it, or refactor so it becomes a non issue.
 I understand my systems and I can fix anything (or so I'll tell myself).

 Except my body isn't a fully known system.
-There's *so* many variables that I'm not aware of.
+There's *so* many variables that I'm not aware of or in control of.
 There's so much I can't see.

 I can't fix everything.
 I'll never fully understand *or* control my body.
 I barely want to believe that.

-# Decide: longevity or desire
+### Decide: longevity or desire

 It's insane that I should even consider trying to deadlift again.
 But I want to.

+…

+## Part 2: recovered in 2016

+As 2015 continued, I stopped compound lifts and focused on individual muscles and used hypertrophy training.

+By the beginning of 2016, I was eating more and feeling stronger, particularly in my back and I decided to start up with the [5x5 training system](https://stronglifts.com/5x5/).

+In fact, using the steady programme I got my deadlifts back up to 135kg (with belt and straps) and then in the months of September and October I've been lifting 150kg *without* any belt or straps.
+I did use a [mixed grip](https://stronglifts.com/deadlift/mixed-grip/) which gives a stronger hold.

+But it can put your supinated arm (the palm facing away) at risk of injury through tearing of the bicep…which, is what happened today.

+I don't have full bicep tear, but as I was finishing my final lift, I felt a few pops in my forearm, and now, although my grip is still strong, the pulling strength has completely gone*.

+<small>* All this detail is really for future Rem when he considers deadlifts again…!</small>

+## The lesson to me

+The lesson here (for me) is that I will get older, and as that happens, my body will be less capable of certain things.

+It's like running in a way.
+Eventually your knees and ankles won't be able to take the impact, so you'll be forced to retire the activity.

+I'm at that juncture with deadlifts (again, which I love), and I'm struggling with the inner conflict that says I *can* still lift, but I need to stop before I do some very serious, irrecoverable damage.

+I know it happens to us all.
+I'm just leaving this post as a reminder to myself.